dr-skot/jquery-fix/README.md

 $('.fixable').unfix() // same as $('.fixable').not('.fix-placeholder').unfix();
 ```

 When you `unfix` an element, its css style attribute reverts to what it was before you called `fix`, and the placeholder is destroyed.
-If the margins of its subelements were adjusted, these are restored to their original values.
+If the margins of any subelements were adjusted, these are restored to their original values.

 ## Caveats